spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 You need to install the Jenkins terraform plugin, and then define it as a tool in Manage Jenkins->Tools.
 Check the Jenkinsfile for the version required; for example I setup the tool version as `1.0` for all `1.0.x` releases available; just update the minor version used as newer versions become available.
 Second digit (eg 1.x) is considered functionality change with terraform so best use labels like `1.0`,`1.1`, etc.

-## Features and options available via the Jenkins pipeline

-We can automatically install these features:
-* Cloudwatch logging: all cluster backplane logging goes into cloudwatch.
-Enabled by default.
-* Cloudwatch metrics and container insights.
-This can cost alot of money in terms of aws bills.
-Thus its default is disabled.
-Use metrics-server and prometheus instead (and these are better imho).
-* Kubernetes dashboard.
-Some people like this, especially if you are new to k8s, or don't have access to the command line.
-I would recommend k8s Lens instead, which is a client side program.
-By default its disabled.
-* Prometheus metrics scraper.
-This is used by various monitoring software (including Lens).
-By default its enabled
-* nginx-ingress.
-This is discussed elsewhere.
-Enable an ingress controller, which is extremly useful and thus enabled by default.
-* Cluster autoscaler.
-Spin up and down nodes depending on whether pods are not scheduled (eg the cluster runs out of resources).
-Only enable for prod deploys and thus disabled by default.
-* cert-manager.
-Automatically manage TLS certs in k8s.
-Very useful for free Letsencrypt certs (but also works for others such as Godaddy, etc).
-Disabled by default.

 # IAM roles required

 Several roles are required, which is confusing.
 Thus decided to document these in simple terms.